 The 90's nostalgic take over of the runway and street style may have seen the height of it's revival this year.
 With cropped bomber jackets, slip dresses and velvet chokers-only time will tell if our obsession will last longer than a season or if we will be digging up some other era's glory next year.

-Few things will forever have influence in my life from the 90's: Tyson fight parties at my Auntie's, episodes of The Fresh Prince, ripped denim, tie dye t-shirts and the neon fur donning, raunchy logo whore, Lil' Kim.
-With the help of Misa Hylton, Kim went left during a time were minimalism had all the mass appeal.
+Few things will forever have influence in my life from the 90's: Tyson fight parties at my Auntie's, episodes of The Fresh Prince, and the neon fur donning, raunchy logo queen, Lil' Kim.
+With Misa Hylton’s vision and style, Kim went left during a time were minimalism was all the hype.
 Brown skin, petite frame, an original around-the-way-girl, definitive of ghetto fabulous, she made fashion a priority but authenticity was key.
 Kim represented something more purposeful to her audience than being lady like, settling down, having babies and shit.
-Her lyrics were strong and disrespectful; with complete disregard for the American ideal of class, she still managed to come out classic.
-If she stepped out in a floor length mink, the sheer babydoll was underneath with hella ice on her neck and wrist.
+Bomb style and crazy flow devoted to money, sex and fashion; Kim moved with complete disregard for the American ideal of womanhood and class, yet, still managed to come out classic.

 To Kim.
-Here's to loving fishnet onesies and Gucci pant suits and not having to choose a "lane".
+Here's to loving fishnet onesies, Gucci pant suits, sushi and fried chicken.
+To not being defined by any one thing; good or bad.
 Because, society can't tell women how to be women (other women included).
-Going to look for my old starter jacket and hope that it still fits.
 Thank you Kim.